 To obtain compensation for boat accident injuries, you will need evidence of one or more boat operator?s negligence.
 This evidence may be documented by eye-witness testimony that the operator was speeding, violated a navigation rule, or was intoxicated.

 If you were a passenger on a boat where a collision occurred, you might even have a claim against both the operator in your boat and the other operator.
 It depends on whether one or both operators were careless or reckless in causing the crash.

 Contact a Boating Accident Lawyer Today

 After being injured in a boating accident that was not your fault, it is important to speak with a lawyer who has experience handling boating collisions and other accidents.
-At Lugar Law PC, we have the knowledge and experience you need to deal with a boat accident claim.
+At Lugar Injury Law, we have the knowledge and experience you need to deal with a boat accident claim.